dichha/herkyles/README.md

 ### Here is the project structure

-* All the components are /app/components directory.
-Following the directory is a Component.js file, index.js and styles.js file. eg
+* All the components are in `/app/components` directory.
+Following the directory is a `Component.js file`, `index.js` and `styles.js` files. eg
-> app/components/ComponentName/ComponentName.js
+> /app/components/ComponentName/ComponentName.js
-> app/components/ComponentName/index.js
+> /app/components/ComponentName/index.js
-> app/components/Component/style.js
+> /app/components/ComponentName/styles.js

+* As you see, each component has `index` and `styles` file.

-* Different pages in the app is captured in /screens directory. eg the following path is a Home page.
+* Different pages in the app is captured in `/screens` directory. eg the following path is a Home page.
-> screens/Home.js
+> /screens/Home.js

-* Database is configured in db/DbConfig.js file.
+* Database is configured in `/db/DbConfig.js` file.
-* /app/index.js is a file for entry to all components in app directory.
-It is also a bridge between app and App.js.
+* `/app/index.js` is a file as an entry point of all components in app directory.
+It acts as a bridge between `app` dirctory and `App.js` file.